Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Approximation Error

 \begin{remark} Only the grid points $(I,\phi)$ belonging to the local domain (i.e tori $I=1,2,3$) are used in the computation of the local approximation error. \end{remark}

-The error of the Fourier-Taylor model decreases as $N$ and $L$ increase, but not monotonically.
+The error of the Fourier-\AB{Polynomial interpolation} model decreases as $N$ and $L$ increase, but not monotonically.
 If we want an approximation error $\epsilon = \max\{\epsilon_I, \epsilon_\phi\}$ less than $0.05$, then it is enough to take $N=2$ and $L=2$.
 Notice that the improvement is mild beyond that point.
 Indeed, Figure~\ref{fig:check_FourierTaylor_N2_M2} shows that $N=L=2$ gives a good approximation in the local domain $\domainloc$.

 Thus, it is natural to choose $N=L=2$ to obtain an accurate model for the local scattering map.
 In fact, as discussed before (Remark~\ref{rem:evenFourier}), we neglect the odd Fourier coefficients $A_1(I)$ and $B_1(I)$ due to the symmetry of the problem, and just keep the even ones $A_2(I)$ and $B_2(I)$.